francois-roseberry/monopoly-js/README.md

+# Monopoly-js [Halted]

-# Monopoly-js [Halted because tests were becoming flaky and I had other projects]
+Halted because tests were becoming flaky and I had other projects.
+I'm still listening though, fell free to contribute.

-Scroll done for demo
+Scroll down for demo

 Implementation of the Monopoly game in javascript, rendering done with D3